 ∙ Hat: You'll need a nice, wide-brimmed trekking hat to keep the sun off your face.
 Lightweight, simple to carry, and neck-covering styles are the best.
 The primary reason for wearing a hat while trekking is to protect yourself from the sun while on the trail.

-∙ Headlamp: Along with the hat, carrying a headlamp with you during the trek is better.
+∙ Headlamp: Along with the hat, carrying a headlamp with you during the Trek is better.
 Headlamps are lights that are worn on a person's head.
 Due to their hands-free operation, these gadgets are great for trekking and hiking.
 Having your hands free when hiking is ideal for dealing with anything Mother Nature throws at you or pulling your stuff.
 For example, at night, trails can be hard to navigate.
 These footprints generally incorporate pebbles, tree roots, twigs, and even animals and resemble an uncharted maze.
 These hazards can be dangerous, and having your hands free allows you to catch yourself, move obstacles, sprint, or fend off an enraged rabbit on the track.

 ∙ Woolen Hat: When you move to higher elevations, you get a high chance of being caught by cold.
 So, carrying a woolen hat with you is suggested for your protection.
 However, not every hat is equally suitable for trekking, so it is safer to take a woolen hat; it will be available if you need it.

-∙ Sun Protecting Hat: Day during your trial can be sunny, and the rays directly showered upon you.
+∙ Sun Protecting Hat: The Day during your trial can be sunny, and the rays directly showered upon you.
 It will protect UV rays from entering your skin.
 We must be more careful regarding our heads and protect the scalp from sunburn and skin cancer.

 ∙ Sunglasses: As we move towards high altitude, the atmospheric layer becomes thinner, which increases exposure to harmful rays because the capacity to filter these rays becomes less.
-Therefore, we must carry sunglasses to protect our eyes from harmful rays.
+Therefore, we must wear sunglasses to protect our eyes from harmful rays.

 2. Body Part